 I Carraroe we had no idea of Pa's actually address so we went to the town beach area and pictured him there, gathering what was useful for the stew pot.
 There was a monument stone there commemorating the babies who died before Baptism.
 Dermot said that was not an unusual sight.
 Many communities erected these stones for the infants that couldn't be buried in consecrated cemeteries.
 Some of them were placed near Viking or pagan grave sites, in the hopes that God would be nearby.

-A picture of the old church,
+A picture of the old church, inside the new church in Carriroe |

 Jackie and I also wormed our way into to parish church which appeared locked, but we found a door in the back.
 It was obviously a new fangled Catholic church with the alter in the middle, but there was a photo of the ruin of the old church in a respectful place.